Sequin Flapper Dress & Lamé Coat, ca. 1920

 APPRAISER: They're really wonderful garments.
 The period of time they come from is the 1920s.
 The '20s was the flapper period when people were dancing and singing and having a good time.
 Women had got rid of all of that understructure, the corsets.
 They had freedom of movement.
 There was a lot of money going around in America in the '20s, so there was money to spend.
 This gown here is just the perfect '20s gown.
-The diamond shapes here are just like the harlequin shapes that were so popular.
+The diamond shapes are just like the harlequin shapes that were so popular.
 Very geometric.
 And this is French fleur-de-lis here in the center.
 And it's a mixture of those two styles, the French and the Deco period.
-The ivory is silk and the lavender color is actually silk chiffon with beadwork all over it.
-And right now it's in just pristine, wonderful condition.
+The ivory is silk and the lavender color is silk chiffon and it's in just pristine, wonderful condition.
 In the back of the gown, there's a tiny label that says, "Made in France."
 So we know that this gown is a French gown.
-Now this coat, the fabric is made of lamé that came from France.
-This is actually gold threads woven through the fabric.
+Now this coat, the fabric is made of lamè that came from France.
+This is gold threads woven through the fabric.

 GUEST: Oh, I see.

-APPRAISER: It's called gold lamé.
+APPRAISER: It's called gold lame.
 It's brocade fabric.
 This type of fabric is one of the hottest things on the vintage market right now.
-It's so expensive to make that they don't make too much of it right now.
-This coat, back in the '20s, I saw once one that had its original price tag on, and it was around $100 back in the '20s.
+It's so expensive to make that they don't make too much of it.
+I saw once one that had its original price tag on, and it was around $100.
 And in the '20s, you could buy a new car for $600.
 So this was quite an investment for a woman to pay for a coat.
 Would you help me a minute?
 I want to turn the coat.
 This is called a cocoon coat because of the shape.
 It wraps around the woman.
 In the fashion world right now, this is quite desirable.
-This garment is just a wonderful, wonderful example.
-Very wearable.
-The fur that's on it is actually ermine, which was the fur for kings and emperors.
+The fur that's on it is ermine, which was the fur for kings and emperors.
 Your great '20s gown, on the current market, if you were to buy it at a vintage show or a good textile shop, you would expect to pay between $1,000 and $1,200 for it.
-The coat, this is such a hot item right now, that you could expect to pay between $2,000 and $2,500.
+The coat, this is such a hot item that you could expect to pay between $2,000 and $2,500.

 GUEST: Wow.
 I'm impressed.